| java.lang.Object | |

 If this device does not support alternate transports such as Bluetooth or WiFI, calling this method does nothing.

-Set a callback that will dynamically generate one or more Uri
+Set a callback that will dynamically generate one or more Uris

 to send using Android Beam (TM).
 Every Uri the callback provides